-To investigate the influence of electron-transport materials and top metal electrodes we decided to shift from the p-i-n to the n-i-p configuration for the best variability in both type of desired materials.
-The structure of the device is demonstrated in Figure 27a.
+To investigate the influence of electron-transport materials and top metal electrodes we decided to shift from p-i-n to n-i-p configuration for best variability in both parameters.
+Structure of the device is demonstrated on Figure 27a.
 ITO was covered with the applicable electron-transport material.
-Non-stoichiometric $Cs{0.12}FA{0.8}PbI{2.92}$ was selected as a photoactive layer because it was defined in the previous stage as the most stable perovskite material under the applied electric field.
+Non-stoichiometric $Cs{0.12}FA{0.8}PbI{2.92}$ was selected as a photoactive layer because it was defined in previous stage as the most stable perovskite material under applied electric field.
 PTAA was chosen as the best HTL in terms of stability, according to the previous results.
-V_2O_5 was added to improve charge extraction.
-We selected the set of electron-transport materials (ETMs): In_2O_3 , TiO_2 , ZnO and SnO_2 - well-known inorganic oxides,132 and covered them with C60 or fullerene derivative phenyl-C61-butyric acid PCBA, which works as the analog to PCBM.133 We decided to concentrate on these set of materials to have the best possible variability and did not consider small-molecule ETMs because according to our previous results they most likely will be chemically aggressive towards perovskite.
-And that was another reason for choosing the n-i-p configuration despite the risk of parasitic effects related to increased hysteresis.
+V2O5 was added to improve charge extraction.
+We selected the set of ETMs: $In_2O_3$ , $TiO_2$ , ZnO and $SnO_2$ - well-known inorganic oxides, and covered them with $C{60}$ or fullerene derivative phenyl- $C{61}$ -butyric acid PCBA, which works as analog to PCBM.

-For this stage, the experiment with "stepwise" biasing was passed down because we have already chosen 1 V as the optimal biasing voltage.
-So we selected at least three samples for every device configuration with starting PCEs of approximately the same range 13-15%.
+For this stage the experiment with "stepwise" biasing was passed down because we have already chosen 1 V as the optimal biasing voltage.
 PCE depending on exposure time of constant 1 V biasing is presented in the Figure 27b.
 It should be noted that there are no data for pure oxides as ETLs, because such devices demonstrated zero stability, such devices either were not working since the moment of production or degraded right after preparation even before the biasing.
 So pure oxides should be placed at the bottom of the stability rating, which is of no surprise.
-We already have demonstrated the influence of the direct contact between perovskite and copper/nickel oxides on electrochemical stability of the device.
-Implementation of C{60} between the oxide and perovskite improves the stability of the device slightly.
-All systems were able to work not more than 500 hours, best of them with titanium oxide is presented in Figure 27.
+We already have demonstrated the influence of direct contact between perovskite and copper/nickel oxides on electrochemical stability of the device.
+Implementation of C60 between the oxide and perovskite improves the stability of the device slightly.
+All systems were able to work not more than 500 hours, best of them with titanium oxide is presented on Figure 27.
 And, finally, placing fullerene derivative PCBA between perovskite and metal oxide improves stability of the device significantly, especially in case of tin oxide.
-We can conclude that fullerene derivatives demonstrate the highest chemical inertness towards perovskite and are able to perform the higher level of isolation from aggressive layers compared to pure fullerene C{60} .
+We can conclude that fullerene derivatives demonstrate the highest chemical inertness towards perovskite and are able to perform higher level of isolation from aggressive layers compared to pure fullerene C60.

 Figure 27.
-Schematic structure of solar cells used in the experiment of ETL variation (a).
+Schematic structure of solar cells used in experiment (a).
 Evolution of normalized average PCE of solar cells with various ETLs (b).